npm/arborist/notes/ideal-tree.md

   objects.
 - prune: Boolean, default true.
 Remove extraneous nodes from the tree after building the ideal tree.
+- preferDedupe: Boolean, default false.
+Prefer to deduplicate packages if possible, rather than choosing a newer version of a dependency.
+Default is to always try to get the highest possible version dependency, even if that causes more duplication.
+- legacyBundling: Boolean, default false.
+Always nest packages in their dependent's `node_modules` folder, even if they could be moved further up the tree, deduplicating only when the dependency is already met by a shallower node in the tree.
+This is the layout algorithm of npm v1 and v2.

 ## to BUILD IDEAL TREE: